jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

 ### Streaming Inserts to BigQuery with Cloud Dataflow

+Prerequisite: Create a BigQuery table in the project and dataset of your preference named "customers_delta".
+Use the schema.json file attached to this project to set the schema to the created table using the option "edit as text".

 1) Go to Cloud Dataflow and select option "Create Job from Template".

 2) Fill in a Job Name of your preference, e.g: *cdc-pubsub-bigquery*.